Randolph Scott: Post–World War II career

 In 1955 screenwriter Burt Kennedy wrote the script Seven Men from Now, which was scheduled to be filmed by Batjac Productions with John Wayne as the film's star and Budd Boetticher as director.
-However, Wayne was already committed to The Searchers with John Ford, and suggested Scott as his replacement.
-The resulting film, released in 1956, did not make a great impact at the time but is now regarded by many as one of Scott's best, as well as the one that launched Scott and Boetticher into successful collaborations on seven films.
+However, Wayne was committed to The Searchers with John Ford, and suggested Scott as his replacement.
+The resulting film did not make a great impact at the time but is now regarded as one of Scott's best and launched Scott and Boetticher into a successful collaboration on seven films.

-While each film is independent and there are no shared characters or settings, this set of films is often called the Ranown Cycle, for the production company run by Scott and Harry Joe Brown, which was involved in their production.
+Each film is independent and there are no shared characters or settings, but this set of films is often called the Ranown Cycle, for the production company run by Scott and Harry Joe Brown.
 Kennedy scripted four of them.
-In these films …
+In these films ...

 Boetticher achieved works of great beauty, formally precise in structure and visually elegant, notably for their use of the distinctive landscape of the California Sierras.
-As the hero of these "floating poker games" (as Andrew Sarris calls them), Scott tempers their innately pessimistic view with quiet, stoical humour, as he pits his wits against such charming villains as Richard Boone in The Tall T and Claude Akins in Comanche Station.
+As the hero of these "floating poker games" (as Andrew Sarris calls them), Scott tempers their innately pessimistic view with quiet, stoical humour, as he matches wits against charming villains.